-Select right pressure transmitter and get the benefit
+Select the right pressure transmitter and get the benefit

-Cheng Chun Huan General manager of STS STS Sensor Technology CHINA
+Cheng Chun Huan General manager STS Sensor Technology CHINA

-Most engineer use pressure transmitter in their system.
-I want to share you how to select right pressure transmitter and get the benefit.
-Most of the engineers don’t know whether their option of pressure transmitter is right or not as that is only a small part of the whole system.
-I have been asked many interesting questions in past ten years, how to select pressure range?
+Most engineers use pressure transmitters in their systems, but most of them don’t know whether their choice of pressure transmitter is correct because it is only a small part of the whole system.
+This presentation will explain how to select the right pressure transmitter, and will answer many common questions: How to select pressure range?
 Is it really important for temperature compensation?
-Why do you suggest me use this output signal?
-Why I didn’t get the real pressure?
-Why I spent time and money but I could not go forward with limited pressure information.
+Why has this output signal been suggested?
+Why didn’t I get the real pressure?
+Why did I spend time and money but could not go forward with limited pressure information?

 Dynamic pressure imaging in safety testing scenarios